AgoraIO/Advanced-Video/Calling-Interface/Agora-RTC-With-ConnectionService-Android/README.md

 - Android API level >= 23
 - Real Android devices with API level >= 23

 NOTE: Agora recommends using a real device instead of an emulator.
-May fail to run on some device not supporting ConnectionService

 ## Running the App
 1. Create a developer account at [Agora.io](https://dashboard.agora.io/signin/), and obtain an App ID.